openstack-archive/fuel-docs/pages/terminology/p/plug-in-term.rst

 Beginning with Mirantis OpenStack 6.0,
 Fuel features the ability to install plugins before you deploy your environment.
-Plugins are downloadable software components that extend the functionality of your environments in a flexible, repeatable and reliable manner.
+Plugins are downloadable software components that extend the functionality of your environments in a flexible, repeatable, and reliable manner.

 For example,
 `Neutron LBaaS <https://software.mirantis.com/download-mirantis-openstack-fuel-plug-ins/#lbaas>`_